kptdev/kpt/site/book/01-getting-started/02-quickstart.md

 $ kpt live init
 ```

-This adds some metadata to the `Kptfile` required to keep track of changes made to the state of the cluster.
+This adds some metadata to the `Kptfile` required to keep track of changes made to the state of the
+cluster.
+For example, if a resource is deleted from the package in the future, it will be pruned
+from the cluster.

 You can preview the changes that will be made to the cluster: